0xe1f/NeoGeoWireless/README.md

 NeoGeoWireless
 ====

-NeoGeoWireless implements a wireless Neo Geo controller on top of a cheap aftermarket 2.4 GHz SNES Controller.
+NeoGeoWireless is a wireless Neo Geo controller, built on top of a cheap aftermarket 2.4 GHz SNES Controller.
-It works by converting the SNES controller signals (that would normally go to the SNES) to the Neo-Geo, in the process adding features, like Turbo and Macro button support.
+It works by converting the SNES controller signals (that would normally go to the SNES) to format compatible with Neo-Geo, in the process adding features, like Turbo and Macro button support.

 ## Requirements